Preface

 This is actually what you see in the leftmost column of the long listing.
 The

-indicates that it's just a normal file, and d
+is. - indicates that it's just a normal file, and d indicates it's a

 directory.
 Then, there are three characters describing what the owning user can